Skip to content

 Students who live in the Becker residence hall enjoy an apartment-style floor plan, which includes a double occupancy room with a shared bathroom.

 Each room is furnished with two twin extra-long beds, two desks with chairs, and two dressers.
-Residents also have their own closet space, WiFi and cable TV hookups.
+Residents also have their own closet space and WiFi.
 And each floor features a kitchen area that includes a stove, microwave, and a water and ice machine.
 In addition, Becker has two common room lounge areas with smart TVs, two study areas and a card-operated laundry facility.

 Becker Hall was named after athletic director and coach, Eldon Becker, who worked at DC3 from 1969-1999.